ChadNuttall/Java-Guessing-Game/README.md

 This is a Java number guessing game.
 The game generates a "secret number" between 0 and 99 then propts the user to guess the number.
 Each guess is saved as an upper or lower limit to help the user to narrow down their search.

+There is also a hello world program to help anyone get started.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}

 [Software Demo Video](http://youtube.link.goes.here)